 The annual starting salary for this position is [dollar amount] to be paid on a [monthly, semi-monthly, weekly, etc.] basis by [direct deposit, check, etc.], starting on [first pay period].
-In addition to this starting salary, we’re offering you [discuss stock options, bonuses, commission structures, etc.].
+In addition to this starting salary, we’re offering you [discuss stock options, bonuses, commission structures, etc. — if applicable].

-Your employment with [company name] will be on an at-will basis, which means you and the company are free to terminate the employment relationship at any time for any reason.
-This letter is not a contract or guarantee of employment for a definite amount of time.
+Your employment with [Company Name] will be on an at-will basis, which means you and the company are free to terminate the employment relationship at any time for any reason.
+This letter is not a contract or guarantee of employment for a definitive period of time.

 Please confirm your acceptance of this offer by signing and returning this letter by [offer expiration date].

 We are excited to have you join our team!
 If you have any questions, please feel free to reach out at any time.

 Job offer letter template for PDF & Word